gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: >0

-      Frequency to update the neighbor list (and the long-range forces, when using twin-range cut-offs).
+      Frequency to update the neighbor list.
 When this is 0, the neighbor list is made only once.
 With energy minimization the neighborlist will be updated for every energy evaluation when :mdp:`nstlist` is greater than 0.
 With :mdp:`Verlet` and